nodejs/node/deps/npm/docs/content/commands/npm-bugs.md

 ### Description

-This command tries to guess at the likely location of a package's bug tracker URL, and then tries to open it using the `--browser` config param.
+This command tries to guess at the likely location of a package's bug tracker URL or the `mailto` URL of the support email, and then tries to open it using the `--browser` config param.
 If no package name is provided, it will search for a `package.json` in the current folder and use the `name` property.

 ### Configuration